Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tạp chí Doanh NghiệpTạp chí Doanh Nghiệp11/05/2025

 There are currently fewer than 3,000 satellites orbiting the Earth, many of which are easily visible to the naked eye at night.
-These satellites are operated by governments, private companies, and scientific agencies for a variety of purposes.
+These satellites are operated by governments, private companies, and scientific institutions for a variety of purposes.

 When you use apps like Google Earth or Google Maps, the detailed images you see are a composite of thousands of images taken by satellites.
 Some radio services like Sirius XM also rely on satellite systems.